 Skin stimulation is done either on or near the area of pain.
 You can also use skin stimulation on the side of the body opposite the pain.
 For example, you might stimulate the left knee to decrease pain in the right knee.

-Using a slow, steady, circular motion, massage over or near the area of pain with just your bare hand or with any substance that feels good, such as talcum powder, warm oil, or hand lotion.
+Using a slow, steady, circular motion, massage over or near the area of pain with just your bare hand or with any substance that feels good, such as powder, warm oil, or hand lotion.
 Depending on where your pain is, you may do it yourself or get help from a family member, friend, or a massage therapist.
 Some people find brushing or stroking lightly feels better than deep massage.
 Use whatever works best for you.

 Precautions: If you’re getting radiation therapy, avoid massage in the treatment area as well as in any red, raw, tender, or swollen areas.

-To use pressure, press on various areas over and near your pain with your entire hand, the heel of your hand, your fingertip or knuckle, the ball of your thumb, or by using one or both hands to encircle your arm or leg.
+Press on various areas over and near your pain with your entire hand, the heel of your hand, your fingertip or knuckle, the ball of your thumb, or by using one or both hands to encircle your arm or leg.
 You can test this by applying pressure for about 10 seconds to see if it helps.
 You can also feel around your pain and outward to see if you can find “trigger points,” small areas under the skin that are very sensitive or that cause more pain.
 Sometimes gradual pressure on the trigger points helps to relieve pain.
 Pressure usually works best if it’s applied as firmly as possible without causing more pain.
 You can use pressure for up to 1 minute.
 This often will relieve pain for several minutes to hours after the pressure is released.

 Vibration over and near the area of the pain may bring short-term relief.
 For example, the scalp attachment of a hand-held vibrator often relieves a headache.
 For low back pain, a long, slender battery-operated vibrator placed at the small of the back may be helpful.
 You can use a vibrating device such as a small battery-operated vibrator, a hand-held electric vibrator, or a large heat-massage electric pad.